Empowering girls to become leaders of social change through design thinking

-We believe every girl has the potential to become a leader and create her own change.
+We believe that every girl has the potential to become a leader and create her own change.
 She just needs the right tools and inspiration.

-Find Your Drive Workshop
+Find Your Drive Workshop (Part 1)

-Make Your Mark Workshop
+Make Your Mark Workshop (Part 2)

 This workshop helps girls turn their mission statements into a reality.
 Girls break into teams, brainstorm ideas for creating change, and use fun arts & crafts supplies (like modeling clay and pipe cleaners) to physically prototype their solutions.
 Each girl graduates from the workshop with a prototype and an action plan they can use with their team to keep going.